Skip to navigation Skip to content Skip to subnav

 (a) The Commissioner, upon receipt of a properly assigned certificate of title, with an application for a new certificate of title, the required fee, and any other documents required by law, shall issue a new certificate of title in the name of the transferee as owner and mail to the first lienholder named in it or, if none, to the owner.

-(c) The Commissioner shall file and retain for five years every surrendered certificate of title so as to permit the tracing of title of the corresponding vehicles.
+(c) The Commissioner shall file and retain every surrendered certificate of title pursuant to section 117 of this title.
 (Added 1969, No. 297 (Adj.
 Sess.), § 1, eff.
 Sept.
 1, 1971; amended 1979, No. 187 (Adj.
 Sess.), § 3; 2011, No. 46, § 20; 2019, No. 131 (Adj.
-Sess.), § 215.)
+Sess.), § 215; 2023, No. 165 (Adj.
+Sess.), § 6, eff.
+July 1, 2024; 2023, No. 85 (Adj.
+Sess.), § 300, eff.
+July 1, 2024.)

 • § 2028.
 Repealed.
 1983, No. 60, § 11(1).